apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Xcel Energy: Restoration of power could extend into Monday**
+**Colorado windstorm power line problems**

-You can read more about it [here](https://www.cbsnews.com/colorado/news/xcel-restoration-electricity-power-windstorm-colorado-front-range-extend-into-monday/).
+You can read more about it [here](https://www.9news.com/article/news/local/wildfire/colorado-wind-storm-fire/73-7b8efde4-1ab2-482f-9f02-2aaa6ec61131).

 ## Requirements
 - Python 3.8